 6 direct questions about why Reddit leads AI citation engines and how to use it for GEO.

 Reddit's structure is uniquely suited to how AI engines retrieve information.
 Threads contain a question, multiple competing answers, and community vote-ranked signal for quality.
 That format maps directly onto how ChatGPT and Perplexity structure their responses: question, best answer, corroborating opinions.
-Additionally, Reddit has an official data licensing deal with OpenAI (signed April 2024), giving training access to Reddit's full corpus.
+Additionally, Reddit has an official data licensing deal with OpenAI (announced May 2024), giving training access to Reddit's full corpus.
 Wikipedia and Quora lack Reddit's conversational depth and real-user signal density.

 8 factors matter most: (1) a question-format title matching a real user query, (2) a direct answer in the first paragraph, (3) at least one specific number or data point, (4) first-person experience framing, (5) community validation via 50+ upvotes, (6) a post age between 3 months and 3 years, (7) being in a subreddit with high domain authority signal, and (8) no spam flags or mod removals on the post or account.
 Posts that hit 5 or more of these factors appear in AI citations significantly more often.